1005 - Community Activites Involving Students

 2. The Linn-Mar School Foundation which conducts, on an annual basis, an auction, a golf outing, a donor campaign (Smart Money), and an ongoing endowment.

 PTO-Sponsored Fundraisers: PTO groups must fill out a facility use request form if they wish to hold a fundraiser in district facilities (Refer to Policy Series 1004.1).
-They should also provide an annual report of revenue and expenditures to the business office by August 20th for the preceding school year.
+They should also provide an annual report of revenue and expenditures to the Business Office by August 20th for the preceding school year.
 PTO groups are not required to have school board approval for individual fundraising events but should work with the building principal.

 PK-12 Grade Sanctioned Groups - Applications, Reports, and Deadlines: The building principal and event sponsor must submit a fundraising request form with the principal’s approval regardless of the amount of money to be raised (Refer to Policy 1005.4-E1).